iArcanic/im-cw1/report/gaming-db-report.md

 );
 ```

 Like the `Player` entity, the `Game` is also a master table since it has no foreign key relations.
 A unique ID of `GameID` differentiates each `Game`.
-A `Title` by which the game is referenced, and can even serve as a secondary index for fast searching.
+A `Title` by which the game is referenced, and can even serve as a secondary index.
 The `Rating`, `Genre`, and `ReleaseDate` properties are fields by which the user can filter for games easily (see [2.4 Game catalog](#24-game-catalog)).

 ### 3.2.4 EmployeeSchema